BelenJM/Aquaculture_Genetics_DTUAqua/ReadMe.md

 ```

 ### Get familiar with objects in R (skip this part if you are past beginner into R)
 Objects in programming can be many things.
+You can use whatever name you want to store the data (with certain rules, e.g. no spaces in between words).
 We are going to work with a small example, using matrices.
 A matrix in R can be created using the R base function matrix().
 The number of rows and columns (dimension) of the matrix can be set up by playing with the function arguments nrow and ncol.
 For example,
 ```
 hello_world <- matrix(1:12, nrow = 4, ncol = 3)
 # same result is obtained by providing only one dimension
 hello_world2 <- matrix(1:12, nrow = 4)
 ```
 Take your time to explore how to access the columns and the rows of each object.
-What happens if you set up a third object "hello_world3" but changing the argument nrow by ncol?
+QUESTION: What happens if you set up a third object "hello_world3" but changing the argument nrow by ncol?

 ### Set up your working directory in R
 It is important to set up the working directory from where you will be working on.
 This location can be wherever, but it is important to set it up at the beginning.
 For example, I will be working from this folder: